 Other cosmetic procedures are more involved and require longer recovery times.
 Here’s what to expect from each of them:

-You may experience some discomfort and tooth sensitivity for one to three days after a dental bonding procedure.
+one may experience some discomfort and tooth sensitivity for one to three days after a dental bonding procedure.
 Mild pain associated with dental bonding can be managed effectively by avoiding crunchy foods and hot or cold drinks.
 Most dentists also recommend using over-the-counter painkillers.

-You may experience mild side effects like gum inflammation, bleeding, and tenderness following the placement of a dental crown, especially if placing the crown requires a root canal.
+One may experience mild side effects like gum inflammation, bleeding, and tenderness following the placement of a dental crown, especially if placing the crown requires a root canal.
 However, it should only take several days to recover.

 Most people require little to no recovery time following the placement of dental veneers and can return to work immediately.
 However, some people do experience sensitivity for one to three weeks following treatment.
 Avoid excessively hot or cold foods and beverages during this time.

-You should be able to eat and drink normally as soon as the anesthesia wears off.
+One should be able to eat and drink normally as soon as the anesthesia wears off.
 However, avoiding excessively hard or chewy foods can help to reduce soreness in the week following a root canal and crown placement.